 I have questions about a Smart Meter installation

 If you have a question about your own Smart Meter installation, please contact your energy supplier.
-You can find their contact details on a recent bill.
+You can find their contact details on a recent bill or look at this list of FAQ.

 I have questions about this report